Tankertang/cse15l-lab-reports/Week1LabReport.md

 ---
 To log out of the remote server in your terminal, you can use:

-Ctrl-D
+Ctrl-D or
 Run the command 'exit'
 ---
 After finishing using the bash terminal, we made a GitHub account to documents are work projects using MarkDown.
-[Here is a list of common MarkDown References] (https://ucsd-cse15l-w23.github.io/week/week1/).
+[Here is a list of common MarkDown References](https://ucsd-cse15l-w23.github.io/week/week1/).